ReactiveX/RxSwift/README.md

 ###### ... understand the structure

-RxSwift is comprised of five separate components depending on eachother in the following way:
+RxSwift comprises five separate components depending on eachother in the following way:

 ```none
 ┌──────────────┐    ┌──────────────┐